Science fiction mostly depicts corporation as negative actors / More and more corporation resort to science fiction to think about their future.

 For the 2nd edition of UZINE, the Plurality University Network invites artistic, fictional, speculative and utopian works looking at the future of corporations, corporations of the future, or completely revisiting our idea of “the corporation”.

 What will this produce?
-At the end of June, a selection of contributions will be published in the form of a small, free magazine, providing food for everyone’s thought and imagination: creative proposals, references, links to follow, short texts and images, to make this exchange a stepping stone, an invitation to collectively push this exploration further.
+In July, a selection of contributions will be published in the form of a small, free magazine, providing food for everyone’s thought and imagination: creative proposals, references, links to follow, short texts and images, to make this exchange a stepping stone, an invitation to collectively push this exploration further.

 U+ZINE is a cycle of short thematic explorations for alternative futures and change, through the lens of arts and fiction.
-Each month, one theme, one call for contributions, one meeting (in France) and one publication (International).
+Each month, one theme, one call for contributions, one online meeting and one publication.
 Open to all!